-Saddle stitching, also known as book stapling, is one of the most cost efficient binding methods available to fasten books.
-It's fast, economical and ideal for smaller publications and booklets.
-The pages are secured through the centre-fold by wire staples, allowing the book to open flat.
-The number of pages that can be stitched depends on how thick the paper is, although as a general rule 48 pages is the maximum advisable number of pages for a saddle stitched magazine.
+Saddle stitching, also known as book stapling, is one of the most cost efficient binding methods available to fasten books and magazines.
+It's fast, economical and ideal for smaller publications.
+Saddle stitch pages are secured through the centre-fold by two wire staples, allowing the magazine to lay completely flat.
+The page count for saddle stitched magazines depends on how thick the paper is, although as a general rule, 72 pages is the maximum advisable page count for a saddle stitch magazine.

-It's also interesting to note, that saddle stitched magazine need to have a page count in a multipul of 4, so that there is a spine fold for the staple to fasten.
+It's also interesting to note, that saddle stitched magazine need a number of pages in a multipul of 4, so that there is a spine fold for the staple to fasten.
 We'd be pleased to advise you on soft cover options and whether saddle stitching is the best solution for binding your magazine...